Ethan Paik

 Senior Analyst

-Ethan is deeply involved in the company’s place-based work in AAPI neighborhoods.
+Ethan is deeply involved in HR&A’s place-based work in AAPI neighborhoods.
 He guided the deployment of $20 million in state funding to capital projects in Manhattan’s Chinatown as part of Round 5 of New York State’s Downtown Revitalization Initiative (DRI).
 Following the completion of the DRI planning process, he developed a programming and operations strategy for Welcome to Chinatown’s Small Business Innovation Hub, a resource center for legacy businesses and entrepreneurs.